aws-samples/http-api-aws-fargate-cdk/README.md

 cdk --version
 ```

 Take a note of the latest version that you install, at the time of writing this post it is 1.79.0.
-Open the package.json file and replace the version “1.79.0” of the following modules with the latest version that you have installed above.
+Open the package.json file in ~/environment/http-api-aws-fargate-cdk/cdk/singleaccount and replace the version “1.79.0” of the following modules with the latest version that you have installed above.

 ```typescript
     "@aws-cdk/assert": "1.79.0",